Welcome to the FPGA Cookbook.

 Video signals have two phases: drawing pixels and the blanking interval.
 The sync signals occur within blanking intervals; separated from pixel drawing by the front porch and back porch.
 Horizontal sync demarcates a line and vertical sync a screen.
 The following diagram illustrates the different parts of the display signal for 640x480 at 60Hz; the HD resolutions work in a similar way.

-Video timings are a complex area with different specifications, for example Coordinated Video Timings includes four timing varients for common HD resolutions.
+Video timings are a complex area with different specifications, for example Coordinated Video Timings includes four timing variants for common HD resolutions.
 The HD timings presented here are conservative values that should work with most displays.

 The sync polarity in the following tables refers to whether sync pulses should be positive or negative.
 The memory values show how many kilobits (NOT bytes) of memory you need to store a single frame.
 The data rate is the required bandwidth for 24 bits-per-pixel with the included timings.